 Twitch has long outgrown its eSports roots.
 Yes, competitive gaming events continue to draw in huge viewership numbers, but Twitch has become something bigger than itself in recent years.
 In addition to esports, you can find other great content like speedruns, Let’s Plays, community projects, and even live sessions of Dungeons and Dragons.

-So if you don’t like eSports and you’ve written off Twitch as “not for you,” I implore you to reconsider.
-Here are some of the most entertaining Twitch streamers to watch who aren’t associated with eSports in any way.
+So if you don’t like esports and you’ve written off Twitch as “not for you”—even with the popularity of competitive Overwatch —I implore you to reconsider.
+Here are some of the most entertaining Twitch streamers to watch who aren’t associated with esports in any way.

 Towelliee is one of the 50 Most Popular Streamers on Twitch according to SocialBlade rankings.
 He has the kind of personality and charisma that makes him difficult to tune off, even when the game he’s playing isn’t very interesting.
 His banter, his anecdotes, and his confidence are the main reasons for his popularity.

 He mostly plays MMORPGs like World of Warcraft, ArcheAge, and Wildstar with a heavy focus on instance runs.

 MANvsGAME is a Twitch streamer whose channel is built on a singular premise: “to beat every game worth a damn… and even some that aren’t.”
 It’s the gaming adaptation of other shows like Man vs. Wild and Man vs. Food and it works surprisingly well.
 The built-in narrative makes it that much more compelling to watch.

 This streamer began his journey way back in 2010 and you can view the list of his completed games to see just how far he’s come.
 The added benefit is that he’s personable and fun to watch, though he may be a bit too energetic for some.